VCD Theory Design elements and principles

 Designers who use type (typographers) make many stylistic and functional adjustments to the way the type appears on the visual communication.

-The whole examination of type rests on our ability to determine how a chosen type form is communicating ideas to the audience.
+The whole examination of type rests on our ability to determine how a chosen type form communicates ideas to an audience.
 One has to identify the precise characteristics of a type form as distinct from another.

 The classification of type forms.
 (Serif, Sans serif, display, decorative).
 The associations these classifications have in relation to the meanings of the words they are forming.
 (Contemporary, objective, authoritative, judgemental, European, American, retro, futuristic, military, digital, 3d, etc).
 The position a type resides in a type family is considered.
 Is it light, roman, bold, heavy or black, condensed, regular or extended?

-The use of the type form.
+The function and use of the type form.
 (Headline, subheading, body copy).

 The method used to form the type.